-- 7.2.21 Singleton and Cocking Tunnels SAC is designated for its hibernating populations of barbastelle and Bechstein's bats.
+- 8.2.21 Singleton and Cocking Tunnels SAC is designated for its hibernating populations of barbastelle and Bechstein's bats.
 The tunnels are grilled at both ends and so secured from human disturbance.
 Whilst the site is designated for hibernating bats, in the wider sense, the habitat that supports the dispersal of the population of bats for which the SAC is designated are also protected is also subject to assessment, this also includes foraging routes.
 There has been no formal research to determine the areas and/ or distances that the hibernating bat features of the Tunnels SAC disperse to outside of the hibernating season.
 There is some evidence to indicate that bats from Ebernoe Common SAC hibernate within the Tunnels SAC.
-In addition, data from ringing has indicated that barbastelle bats from both Ebernoe Common SAC and The Mens SAC have been recorded swarming at the Tunnels SAC (pers.
-Comm. with Bat Conservation Trust92). - 7.2.22 The SIPs includes the following recommendations that relate to habitat use of bats: - Investigate movements and requirements of bats to aid future tailored management to enhance and reconnect commuting and foraging habitat in the wider countryside outside of the site and across other nearby related SACs designated for bats. - 7.2.23 It is recommended that this work is undertaken to better inform future planning matters.
+In addition, data from ringing has indicated that barbastelle bats from both Ebernoe Common SAC and The Mens SAC have been recorded swarming at the Tunnels SAC (pers. comm. with Bat Conservation Trust92). - 8.2.22 The SIPs includes the following recommendations that relate to habitat use of bats: - Investigate movements and requirements of bats to aid future tailored management to enhance and reconnect commuting and foraging habitat in the wider countryside outside of the site and across other nearby related SACs designated for bats. - 8.2.23 It is recommended that this work is undertaken to better inform future planning matters.
 Bats will travel large distances from a hibernating roost to a summer roost, with transitory roosts in between used as stop over points.
-It is noted that protected species (such as bats) will be of note during the Planning Process. - Identify further areas with suitable available, restored or created habitat to provide winter foraging, summer/night/autumn swarming activity and connectivity to related sites. - 7.2.24 Policy SD10 (International Sites) provides the following text to provide specific protection for Singleton and Cocking Tunnels SAC. - 'The Mens SAC, and Ebernoe Common SAC, and Singleton and Cocking Tunnels SAC... - ...
-2. Proposed use or development of the tunnels comprising the Singleton and Cocking Tunnels SAC will be required to demonstrate that there is no adverse effect on the interest features, including hibernation habitat for Barbastelle and Bechsteins Bats, or on the integrity of the site....' - 7.2.25 Whilst research has been undertaken to determine flight lines of bat features of the two nearby SACs (Ebernoe Common and The Mens SAC), there is no information regarding flight lines of the hibernating bats of Singleton and Cocking Tunnels SAC.
-It is recommended that the Authority undertake research to help define the area form which bat features of Singleton and Cocking Tunnels SAC travel to use this hibernation feature.
-Whilst this is not a recommendation for inclusion within the Local Plan, it will help inform future development policy regarding this issue. - 7.2.26 However, defining a 'catchment' for a hibernation site such as Singleton and Cocking Tunnels SAC will always be more difficult than defining the catchment for a breeding site such as Ebernoe Common and The Mens.
-Moreover, defining such a zone is arguably less relevant for a hibernation site since there is no core 'sustenance zone' as such since the bats primarily use the site to hibernate.
-In the absence of any definitive data relating to commuting distances of the bat population for which the SAC is designated, the distances set out in the Sussex Bat Protocol93 should be adhered to.
-The Protocol identifies two key impact zones surrounding Singleton and Cocking Tunnels SAC (and all three bat SAC).
-These are reflected in the Plan as follows: - '6.5km: Key conservation area all impacts to bats must be considered as habitats within this zone are considered critical for sustaining the populations of bats within the SACs - 12km: Wider conservation area significant impacts or severance to flightlines to be considered - 7.2.27 As such it is these distances that are used within this HRA when determine potential effects of the Plan. - 7.2.28 Within the SDNPA Local Plan Strategic Policy SD25 (Development Strategy) and Strategic Policy SD26 (Supply of Homes) has potential to impact upon the bats of Singleton and Cocking Tunnels SAC.
-They provide for development that could impact features of the SAC.
-Settlements located within 6.5km of the SAC are:
+It is noted that protected species (such as bats) will be of note during the Planning Process. - Identify further areas with suitable available, restored or created habitat to provide winter foraging, summer/night/autumn swarming activity and connectivity to related sites. - 8.2.24 Policy SD10 (International Sites) provides the following text to provide specific protection for Singleton and Cocking Tunnels SAC.

+2. Proposed use or development of the tunnels comprising the Singleton and Cocking Tunnels SAC will be required to demonstrate that there is no adverse effect on the conservation features, including hibernation habitat for barbastelle and Bechsteins bats, or on the integrity of the site.
+Suitable commuting and foraging habitat for the site that lies within or in close proximity to any proposed development needs to be retained, in addition to a suitable buffer to safeguard against disturbance.
+This will ensure no loss or severance of existing commuting and foraging routes occurs either from direct land take or disturbances from lighting, noise and vibrations both during construction and operational phase of any development.'